fershad/fershad.com/src/writing/displaylink-homepage-refresh-navigation-improvements.md

 title: DisplayLink - Homepage refresh & navigation improvements
 published: 2020/07/29
 archived: true
+archiveNote: >-
-archiveNote: Displaying has since been acquired by Synaptics, and their website has changed considerably since this project
+  Displaying has since been acquired by Synaptics, and their website has changed considerably since this project
+permalink:  /writing/displaylink-homepage-refresh-navigation-improvements/
+summary: >-
+  A project which saw me redesign and rebuild DisplayLink's homepage and website navigation.
+A key driver was the desire to declutter the homepage and make different parts of the website easier to reach.
 ---

 {% callout "Archived" %}